wp-plugins/woo-widget-product-slideshow/readme.txt

 == Changelog ==

+= 1.1.4 - 2015/01/21 =
+* Tweak - Fix Slider skins first load UI when Dynamic height is activated for a skin
+* Tweak - Slider container load at 250px high and then expand or contract to height of items loaded when loaded - improved UI.
+* Tweak - SliderSkin .css only loads on urls where slider is in a widget - like js assets
+* Tweak - Edit for full compatibility with a3 Lazy Load.
+Only load skin when it comes into the view port like content
+* Dev - Convert Sass Global .less to simplify compiling style sheet edits.
+* Fix - Show pager on mobile skin when viewing on mobile
+* Fix - Update legacy api so that use home_url( '/' ) instead of get_option('siteurl') to solve the problem can't get data when site has WordPress Settings > General,  configured WordPress Address different from Site Address
+* Fix - Sass compile path not saving on windows xampp.

 = 1.1.3 - 2015/01/12 =
 * Tweak - Audit, test and tweak for 100% compatibility with WooCommerce 2.2.10
 * Tweak - Audit, test and tweak for 100% compatibility with WordPress Version 4.1